DanielTelesR/Little-Lemon-Restaurant--Home-Page/README.md

-<h1>Little-Lemon-Restaurant - Landing-Page</h1>
+<h1>Little-Lemon-Restaurant - Home Page</h1>

 ![image](https://github.com/DanielTelesR/Little-Lemon-Restaurant---Landing-Page/assets/110556268/73aaa805-5f33-484c-80dc-b7285866c4fc)

-<p>This repository hosts the authorial Little Lemon Restaurant landing page, created as the final graded assessment for the "HTML and CSS in Depth" course offered by Meta.
-The landing page showcases the concept and design for a fictional restaurant, Little Lemon, offering a unique dining experience.</p>
+<p>As the final graded assessment in the "HTML and CSS in Depth" course provided by Meta, I had the opportunity to showcase my skills by creating a captivating homepage for a fictional client.
+For this project, I chose the enchanting restaurant: Little Lemon, based in Chicago, Illinois. 🍋🍽️</p>

-<p> I created this landing page as my final graded assessment for the "HTML and CSS in Depth" course provided by Meta.
-It serves as a testament to my creativity, skills, and proficiency in web development.</p>
+<p> Little Lemon is a family-owned Mediterranean restaurant that beautifully blends traditional recipes with a modern twist.
+Inspired by Italian, Greek, and Turkish cuisines, the menu offers a delightful selection of 12–15 seasonal dishes.</p>
-<p>Using HTML, CSS, and vanilla JavaScript, I brought my vision of Little Lemon Restaurant to life.
-Every aspect of the design reflects my meticulous attention to detail, with a strong focus on delivering an immersive user experience that captures the essence of this fictional restaurant.</p>
+<p>Throughout this journey, I had the opportunity to apply the concepts of semantic HTML tags, effectively structuring the provided information.
+Additionally, I utilized CSS techniques to create a unique user experience, employing grids and flexbox to optimize the layout.
+CSS selectors and animations allowed me to add interactivity and captivating effects to the webpage. 🌐💻</p>

 <h2> 🎯Key Features:</h2>
 <ul>